Zvord/Censor.DV/README.md

 # FAQ
 ## String names are bad, why don't you use enums?
 Strings are easy.
 Valid FSM states may vary from scenario to scenario.
-Shall we make a enum with *all* states?
-A enum per scenario?
+Shall we make an enum with *all* states?
+An enum per scenario?
 Where shall we keep all enums?
 Will all simulators be able to access a type inside a class?

-These are questions that require carefull consideration later.
+These are questions that require careful consideration later.
 While strings just work now.

 ## How does Censor handle sampling the same state repeatedly, e.g. on each clock posedge?
 Two consecutive states with the same names are counted as one.
 In other words, observed states are not updated when the sampled state is the same as the last one.
-I have a plan to add option to alter this behaviour.
+I have a plan to add an option to alter this behaviour.

 # TODO
 - [ ] Installation script